ranguli/joshmurphy.ca/src/content/posts/gemini-protocol-what-can-it-not-do.md

 I read this and incorrectly interpreted it as "Gemini can only send and receive text files", which is not the case.
 Text files are just _the main thing_.
 This distinction is important enough that I'm writing this with the hope that it will give clarity to other people learning about Gemini.

-## So Gemini can send and receive any kind of file?
+## Q: So Gemini can send and receive any kind of file?

 Here's how I understand it: